dart-archive/www.dartlang.org/src/site/articles/idiomatic-dart/index.markdown

 </div>

 Less is more with Dart doc comments.
 No need to repeat yourself over and over, just say what you need to say inline in the comments.
-Also, no need to embed HTML tags in your doc comments; Dart's docgen tool can understand a subset of markdown.
+Also, no need to embed HTML tags in your doc comments; Dart's dartdocgen tool can understand a subset of markdown.

 {% prettify dart %}